 Our energy system is rapidly evolving.
 There are big challenges ahead of us, including mitigating climate change, securing our long-term energy supply, and providing access to sustainable energy for everyone.
-This two-year Masters programme in Energy Science at Utrecht University offers an interdisciplinary approach for anyone prepared to tackle these challenges.

 Energy collection, conversion, transport, storage, distribution, and end-use application are all steps in providing energy services to society.
 All these elements form an energy system, which is complex and interacts with other systems in a multitude of ways.
 Transitions in energy systems and the merits of innovation for the individual components of each can only be analysed in the context of the complete system.
 This is why we place energy systems analysis at the very centre of our Energy Science programme.